Lago di Como: A Lakeside Paradise 🇮🇹

 Believe me.
 When they say "nearby," they mean "an hour of walking."
 After so many splendid, instagrammable sights and some nice, friendly locals greeting you, I finally made it to Dongo.
 It doesn't matter if it was far for my taste, a tourist will always appreciate something new.

-Everything is clean at Dongo.
+Everything was clean at Dongo.
 Even the rivers were tidy and fresh, like this refreshing scene at the outskirts of the town.
 If I say I will come back, I will, but Dongo is an off-the-beaten destination.
 I was there only to buy sandals.
 The probability of a next time is almost nil.
-If I ever come back, that would be strange.
 Nevertheless, Dongo is a "beauty" and I'm glad I did this detour.

 Mystical Varenna